geniusrise/docs/docs/index.md

 ---

-Geniusrise is a computation framework is designed to support both batch and streaming data processing asynchronous Directed Acyclic Graphs (DAGs).
+Geniusrise is a modular, loosely-coupled MLOps framework designed for the era of Large Language Models, offering flexibility, inclusivity, and standardization.
+It seamlessly integrates tasks, state management, data handling, and model versioning, all while supporting diverse infrastructures and user expertise levels.
+With its plug-and-play architecture, Geniusrise empowers teams to build, share, and deploy ML workflows across various platforms efficiently.

 ## Guides